int19h/jbomohi/dict/klulei/comments.md

 I realize now that it is easier to describe them just using kulnu, and save klulei for when the outer culture is less murkily defined.

+## 2013-12-01T01:02:44Z — Wuzzy (comment 831, on definition 42582, in reply to 826)

+Re: Irregular place structure for no apparent reason

+Now that we have sorted that out, I think “klulei” is a good lujvo.

+It’s useful to express that a culture _is_ a subculture.
+But its equally true to say that all subcultures are cultures.

+Now I don’t see anything wrong with the lujvo; it is clearly defined, useful and the place structure is regular: The way lujvo should be. :-)